ChromeUniverse/Math-Parser/README.md

 # The Calculator

-## An infix/postfix mathematical expresison parser and evaluator.
+## An infix/postfix mathematical expresison parser and evaluator

 This calculator can read infix math expressions, convert them to Reverse Polish Notation and evaluate the expression's result.